Vieshoth/vieshoth.github.io/_posts/Python/2017-11-19-anaconda_basics.markdown

 ## CONDA

 'conda' is the command-line utility for anaconda.
-Use *conda --help* or *man conda* command to know more about this command.
+Use *conda --help* or *man conda* command gives you more insight about the "conda" command.
 Here we will see some important commands to invoke our customized Python environment.

-'conda list' This command will list out all the available package in anaconda.
+*conda list* is the command which will list out all the available package in anaconda.
 ```
 aaa@linux$ conda list
 # packages in environment at /home/aaa/anaconda3: